Drawing the Line: A Fictional Reflection on the Problem of Suffering

 There are too many personal experiences, too many verses of scripture, too many pieces of art, and too many feelings for these pixels to capture.
 In spite of that inadequacy, I do want to communicate in part what can’t be said in whole.

 Eric Whitacre’s “Alleluia” captures some of the gratitude and humility I’m experiencing today.
-Gratitude for a God who “so loved” the world that he sent is son, and from personally feeling that love.
+Gratitude for a God who “so loved” the world that he sent is son, and for personally feeling that love.
 Gratitude for parents and a religious tradition that have both lead me to seek beauty and truth from the world around me.
-And humility from seeing that I have been given so much, and from knowing that I need to give more.
+And humility for seeing that I have been given so much, knowing that I need to give more.

 A large part of of why I’ve chosen this song is that Eric Whitacre describes himself as a spiritual person and an agnostic.
 I love that the experiences he had with Christianity at King’s College led him to write what he did.
 That, to me, makes the praise more valuable, in a sense, because even someone who’s not sure they believe can be moved by the love of a Heavenly Father.